 In 2009, McCarthy embarked upon the first major alterations to his coaching staff since his arrival, hiring Dom Capers to be his new defensive coordinator and change the unit from a 4-3 base alignment to the 3-4 scheme that has been the staple of Capers’ career.

 The Packers’ 41 sacks in 2014, tied for No. 9 in the NFL, were only part of the story as the defense registered at least six quarterback hits in 10 of 16 regular-season games.
-Green Bay tied for No. 4 in the league for the most players to register at least three sacks with six in 2014.
+Green Bay was tied for No. 4 in the league for the most players to register at least three sacks, with six in 2014.
 The Packers also finished the regular season No. 3 with 110 points off takeaways and tied for No. 9 in the NFL with 29 takeaways.
-Green Bay finished the 2014 season with a plus-14 turnover margin, best in the NFL.
+Green Bay finished the 2014 season with a league-best turnover margin of plus-14.

-The 2012 defense was led by Matthews and the pass rush as he tallied 13 sacks in just 12 games, helping the defense to 47 total sacks, good for fourth in the NFL.
+The 2012 defense was led by Matthews and the pass rush as he tallied 13 sacks in just 12 games, helping the defense to 47 total sacks, good for No. 4 in the NFL.
 The sack total was also tied for fifth best in franchise history (since 1963).
 Green Bay was No. 4 in the NFL in opponent passer rating (76.8), while limiting its opponent to 20 points or less in eight of the last 10 regular-season games to propel the Packers to a No. 11 ranking in scoring defense (21.0 ppg).
-Green Bay finished the season tied for eighth in the NFL with 18 interceptions, contributing to a plus-7 turnover margin, good for 10th in the league in ’12.
+Green Bay finished the season tied for No. 8 in the NFL with 18 interceptions, contributing to a plus-7 turnover margin, good for No. 10 in the league in ’12.
 Green Bay was the only team in the NFL to finish in the top 10 in the league in turnover differential each season from 2007-12.

 In 2011, the defense was at its ball-hawking best as the Packers posted a league-high 31 interceptions, the second time in three seasons (2009) that they led the league in that category.
 The INT total was the most posted by Green Bay since it registered the same total in 1962.
 The Packers finished tied for the league lead with 38 total takeaways, leading to a plus-24 turnover ratio that ranked second in the league and tied for second in franchise history.